 Providers must enroll in the Medicare FFS program to be paid for covered services they furnish to Medicare beneficiaries.
-In order to enroll, providers must submit a paper CMS-855 or CMS-20134 enrollment application or a corresponding online application through the Provider Enrollment, Chain, and Ownership System (PECOS) and then undergo risk-based screening.
+In order to enroll, providers must submit a paper CMS-855 or CMS-20134 enrollment application or a corresponding online application through PECOS and then undergo risk-based screening.
 If a prospective provider does not meet eligibility requirements, CMS denies enrollment.
 Once enrolled, providers are responsible for keeping their enrollment information (e.g., address, practice location, adverse legal actions, etc.) up-to-date.
-CMS may revoke or deactivate a currently enrolled provider's Medicare billing privileges if the provider's behavior triggers one or more of the 20 revocation reasons or three deactivation reasons.
+CMS may revoke or deactivate a currently enrolled provider's Medicare billing privileges if the provider's behavior triggers one or more of the 20 revocation reasons or eight deactivation reasons.